Sunny and mild spell spills into December; 60-degrees days before cold pattern change

 It's been a little over a week since out coldest air of the season arrived.
 So far we've dipped to 23-degrees on November 22nd and the colder pattern coming our way is sure to beat it.
 By Wednesday, temperatures will settle into the low to mid 30s for a afternoon highs and nighttime temperatures will possibly dip into the teens Thursday and Friday morning next week.

 Get ready, here comes a real December chill.
 The cold blast is still lacking snowfall at least in its early stages.
 A few flurries and even a passing snow shower is possible but it is not looking likely that significant snow will fall at this distance.
+Often the snow will follow when there is a colder pattern but longer range forecasts may not handle those details so well just yet.
 Stay tuned, we will keep you up to date!